-Group Leader – Robert Godin
+Group leader – Robert Godin

 Robert joined The University of British Columbia in July 2018, after spending nearly three years in London, UK.
 His interests have always been rooted in photochemistry, and now he leads the Solar Energy Conversion and Spectroscopy group.
 Combining his love of instrumentation and careful analyses, the group is looking to develop advanced spectroscopy and microscopy techniques to gain a deeper understanding of the spatial and energetic heterogeneities in charge carrier dynamics of low cost, carbon-based photocatalysts.
 This knowledge allows us to understand the limitations of photocatalytic systems and establish design and preparation guidelines for the next generation of high efficiency materials.
 When outside of the lab, Robert enjoys taking advantage of the great outdoors, exploring the Okanagan’s wine and craft beer industries, and quietly (for now) rooting for the Montreal Canadiens.

-CHEM448 student – Grady Hewlett
+Volunteer – Grady Hewlett

 How I got here: AS @ Whatcom Community College (WCC)